 Even the most sheltered bays can experience unseasonal, unfriendly weather conditions and having a boat available as surface cover should not encourage us to allow snorkellers out into less favourable conditions.

 All the planning of selecting a safe snorkelling site and checking the weather still applies.
 Calm sea with little or no water movement, ease of access in and out of the water are still the priorities.
-These conditions will often will give us good underwater visibility.
+These conditions will often give us good underwater visibility.

 Boat surface cover

-A RIB used as surface cover for snorkellers can patrol around the site and move quickly if assistance is required.
+A RIB used as the surface cover for snorkellers can patrol around the site and move quickly if assistance is required.
 Even if the snorkellers are entering and exiting the water from the shore they need to be briefed so they know what to do if a boat needs to come and pick them up.

 Why not plan the dive so they can have a short boat ride home, to add to the fun and learning?